Cavalier King Charles Spaniel Breed Info

 Housebreaking and the Crate

 Your Cavalier puppy can be rather easily housebroken if you as his owner are willing to whisk him outside at frequent intervals—and always when he has consumed a meal, or awakes in his crate upon your return.
 Yes, one of the greatest aids in house training is the dog crate.
-A #200 Vari Kennel is an ideal size, as it will accomodate an adult Cavalier—you will find that your puppy will eventually learn to enjoy his crate as a respite from a busy household and a place to sleep peacefully.
+A #200 Vari Kennel is an ideal size, as it will accommodate an adult Cavalier—you will find that your puppy will eventually learn to enjoy his crate as a respite from a busy household and a place to sleep peacefully.
 We leave our young puppy in his crate when we depart the house—you will find that he does not wish to soil his own little "den."
 The crate also keeps him safe from household hazards such as electrical cords and poisonous plants.
 Far from being a cruel restriction of his activities, it acts in the best interests of his health and well-being, while allowing his owners peace of mind when they are not present.

 Just as you would put your small child in a safety child seat in your car, remember to crate your Cavalier when riding in the automobile.
 It may save his life some day—riding on your lap is cute, but affords him no protection in the event of an accident.